Housing is Available for Summer of Art

 Residential students have free time with no direct supervision by the Residence Life or Summer of Art team from 4:30 p.m. to 10:00 p.m., Monday through Friday, and all day on Saturday and Sunday, except while on required weekend trips.
 If students wish to explore on their own, they are required to check out before leaving and use the buddy system.
 Students are not allowed to leave campus on their own.
 Upon return to campus, students are required to check in with a Resident Assistant or with Campus Safety and Security.
 Students are also required to download the Orah App in order to check in and out.
 Off-campus and overnight passes with family members must be requested in advance by emailing email@example.com.
 Curfew and free time policies are subject to change.

 Policies and Behavioral Standards

 Students residing in on-campus housing must adhere to all policies, rules, regulations, and community standards set forth within the Summer of Art Handbook.
-The handbook is distributed to each student after receipt of registration.
-Students who are in violation of any of the policies, rules, regulations, and community standards or otherwise create an unsafe or unproductive climate may be removed from the program and/or receive a failing grade of “F” at the Administrators’ sole and exclusive discretion.
-Participants in the Summer of Art Program are not afforded due process in matters involving behavioral conduct, and outcomes of their violations of policies are decided upon at the discretion of Summer of Art Administrators.
-Summer of Art students who have been admitted to Otis College may be subject to the student conduct process outlined in Otis College’s Code of Student Conduct in addition to the Summer of Art conduct process.
+The handbook is distributed to students approximately three months prior to the program start.
+Students in violation of any of the policies, rules, regulations, and community standards or otherwise create an unsafe or unproductive climate may be removed from the program and/or receive a failing grade of “F” at the Administrators’ sole and exclusive discretion.
+Participants in the Summer of Art program are not afforded due process in matters involving behavioral conduct, and outcomes of their violations of policies are decided upon at the discretion of Summer of Art administrators.
+Summer of Art students who have been admitted to Otis College may be subject to the student conduct process outlined in Otis College’s Code of Student Conduct, in addition to the Summer of Art conduct process.